DSW

 Dissertation Formats

-2 related, publishable articles – needs to have introduction and conclusion and that tie both articles together
+- Two related, publishable articles, at least one of which is empirical.
+There needs to be an introduction and conclusion that tie both articles together.

 Empirical articles – reporting on the results of a research study